-1. Member Wignot commented: a) Requested that the City consider placing signage that would restrict big rig trucks and delivery vehicles from using Camino Vista Road to access Aero Camino for ingress and egress purposes, possibly with weight or multi-axle restrictions, so that the heavy vehicles would continue having to enter from Aero Camino off of Hollister Avenue
+1. Member Wignot commented: a) Requested that the City consider placing signage that would restrict big rig trucks and delivery vehicles from having to use Camino Vista Road to access Aero Camino for ingress and egress purposes, possibly with weight or multi-axle restrictions, so that the heavy vehicles would continue to use Hollister Avenue to enter and exit Aero Camino.